Microsoft 365 E3 vs. E5 vs. Business Premium: The Financial Institution's License Decision

 Business Premium opens the most cost-effective Copilot path for financial institutions under 300 seats.
 ABT's AI Readiness Scan evaluates your license tier, configuration, and data governance posture before you deploy.

 What is your realistic total user count including contractors and shared accounts?
-Over 300: E3 or E5.
+Over 300: the comparison becomes E3 versus E5, with Business Premium off the table.
 Under 300: continue to step 2.

 Find Out What Your License Is Actually Buying You